About the Committee

 This contribution gives a summary analysis of the latest court cases on parent companies’ duty of care toward victims of alleged human rights violations, the United Kingdom Supreme Court case of Okpabi v Shell, and the issue of transnational corporate aiding and abetting in the latest United States Supreme Court alien tort statute case of Nestlé v Doe.

-This article highlights the linkages between the anti-corruption and human rights, and advocates for a mutual reinforcement of efforts to achieve robust and coherent legal obligations for companies that prevent both corruption and human rights violations.
+This article highlights the links between the anti-corruption and human rights, and advocates for a mutual reinforcement of efforts to achieve robust and coherent legal obligations for companies that prevent both corruption and human rights violations.

 This article provides a short overview of two latest developments in human rights due diligence: the draft due diligence act for supply chain in Germany and the bill for responsible and sustainable international business conduct in the Netherlands.